moleculekit.tools.nonstandard_residues module#

 Bases:

 objectA non-canonical residue that is not peptide-bonded into a chain and has exactly one non-peptide bond going out to another residue.
-Examples: a single-anchor covalent inhibitor, a NAG-Asn glycan stem, a single-Cys heme.
+Examples: a single-anchor covalent inhibitor, a single-Cys heme.
+A sugar residue is excluded even though it fits this shape: it always gets a

 - residue: UniqueResidueID#